Eucalyptus Essential Oil, Globulus

 As they all have very similar therapeutic functions, all of the eucalyptus oils may be used interchangeably.
 They may also be blended together.
 The primary difference between most of the eucalypti is in their olfactory characteristics:

-- Eucalyptus Globulus Essential Oil: Organically harvested in South Africa, Globulus is known as the "Blue Gum Tree" due to its blue-gray leaves.
+- Eucalyptus Globulus Essential Oil: Harvested in South Africa, Globulus is known as the "Blue Gum Tree" due to its blue-gray leaves.
 This is the most common of all the Eucalyptus varieties because of its high level of eucalyptal content, the therapeutic compound found in Eucalyptus.
 It has a classic, intensely camphoraceous menthol aroma.

 Interesting Eucalyptus Globulus Essential Oil Information